 - Summer/Fall 2018: Submit materials for APPIC membership and APA-accredited on contingency status

-- Spring/Summer 2019: Work toward securing accredited on contingency status in a timely manner with the goal of the 1st internship cohort graduating from an APA-accredited program (i.e., accredited on contingency status since SCS would not yet have the distal data to apply for full accreditation)
+- Spring/Summer 2019: Work promptly toward securing accredited on contingency status with the goal of the 1st internship cohort graduating from an APA-accredited program (i.e., accredited on contingency status since SCS would not yet have the distal data to apply for full accreditation)

 **Intent to Apply is not an accreditation status but allows SCS to have the application materials reviewed by CoA so that SCS can secure feedback on changes the center needs to make to better solidify the program as APA compliant.

 The reason SCS is pursuing Intent to Apply is to expedite the review process once interns arrive so that SCS can more likely secure APA-accredited on contingency status by the conclusion of the first intern cohort’s graduation.
 Again, SCS cannot confirm that the center will be accredited by that specific date, but the goal is to complete as many steps as possible to increase the likelihood that the first cohort will graduate from an APA-accredited program.